-White Sands National Monument protects the world’s largest geologically unique gypsum dunefield and the flora and fauna living within it.
+White Sands National Park protects the world’s largest geologically unique gypsum dunefield and the flora and fauna living within it.
 Our goal is to provide educational, research, and recreational opportunities compatible with the protection of the resources and maintenance of the solitude and silence of the dunes.
 Learn more about the personnel, legislation, and finances that help us achieve this goal.

-Would you like to learn more about White Sands National Monument?
+Would you like to learn more about White Sands National Monument Park?
 From information on endemic plants and animals to the geologic process at work to area camping and attractions, the park has a wide variety of brochures to help plan your visit and learn more about this unique place.
 The following pages will provide you with this information, as well as contain links to downloadable versions of all our publications.